normanbarber/backbonejs-boilerplate-requirejs-node-express-mongodb/README.md

 docs.mongodb.org also has a number of other installation and getting started guides

+Once everything is installed, open a browser and begin testing with http://localhost:5000/index.html The port can be changed on line 11 in your server.js file.

 I am working on writing more detailed documentation for this repo, but for now you can search google and find more information on each of these installs if you feel you need it.